archeofoss/archeofoss2022/panel-1-maps-to-the-past/bogdani-d_erasmo.md

 # Backward engineering historical maps: the case of 18th century gazetteer of the Napoleonic map of Egypt

-Maps to the past.
+Panel 1: Maps to the past.
 Open digital approaches to the investigation of historical maps.

 **Authors**